-FAQ on Stimulus Checks, Unemployment and the Coronavirus Bill
+FAQ on stimulus checks, unemployment and the coronavirus bill

-The Senate unanimously passed a $2 trillion economic rescue plan Wednesday that will offer assistance to tens of millions of American households affected by the coronavirus.
+Congress passed a $2 trillion economic rescue plan that will offer assistance to tens of millions of American households affected by the coronavirus.
 Its components include stimulus payments to individuals, expanded unemployment coverage, student loan changes, different retirement account rules and more.

-The House of Representatives was expected to quickly take up the bill and pass it, sending it to President Donald Trump for his signature.

 Here are the answers to common questions about what’s in the bill.